 In December 2022, we entered into a Loan and Security Agreement ("Structural Debt Facility") with third-party lenders to borrow gross proceeds of \$72.0 million which was used primarily to settle other outstanding obligations with a prior lender.
+In July 2024, we entered into an amendment to the Structural Debt Facility (the "Structural Amendment") which required us to prepay \$42.0 million of the outstanding principal amount and delayed the principal repayment period until January 1, 2026 and modified covenants related to our cash balances.
+The Structural Amendment did not modify interest terms of the Structural Debt Facility.
 The Structural Debt Facility bears an annual rate of interest at the greater of 15.00% or 7.50% plus the prime rate, payable monthly.
-As of March 31, 2024, the Company's contractual interest rate on the Structural Debt Facility was 16.00%.
-The principal repayment period commences on July 1, 2025 and continues until the maturity date of December 21, 2026.
-The Company may prepay all outstanding amounts under this facility at any time.
-Under the agreement, when amounts are prepaid or repaid in full at the maturity date, the Company may be obligated to pay additional fees which would allow for the lenders to reach a minimum return.
+As of September 30, 2024, the contractual interest rate on the Structural Debt Facility was 15.50%.
+We may prepay all outstanding amounts under this facility at any time.
+Under the agreement, when amounts are prepaid or repaid in full at the maturity date, we may be obligated to pay additional fees which would allow for the lenders to reach a minimum return.

-The Structural Debt Facility is collateralized by the assets of the Company and includes financial covenants we must meet in order to avoid an Event of Default, as defined by the agreement.
-Such covenants include (i) maintaining a minimum of \$57.0 million in unrestricted cash at all times and (ii) achieving certain revenue targets for the trailing four quarter period beginning with the fiscal quarter ended March 31, 2023.
-The Structural Debt Facility contains a subjective acceleration clause in the event that lenders determine that a material adverse change has or will occur within the business, operations, or financial condition of the Company or a material impairment of the prospect of repaying any portion of this financial obligation.
+The Structural Debt Facility, as modified by the Structural Amendment, is collateralized by our assets and includes financial covenants we must meet in order to avoid an Event of Default, as defined by the agreement.
+Such covenants include (i) maintaining a minimum of \$23.75 million in unrestricted cash at all times and (ii) achieving certain revenue targets for the trailing four quarter period beginning with the fiscal quarter ended March 31, 2023.
 In accordance with the loan agreement, Structural has been provided with our periodic financial statements and updated projections to facilitate their ongoing assessment of the Company.
-We believe the likelihood that lenders would exercise the subjective acceleration clause is remote.
-As of March 31, 2024, we were in compliance with these covenants.
+As of September 30, 2024, we were in compliance with these covenants.
+In connection with the issuance of Series A' Preferred Stock, the Company is required to prepay \$10.0 million of the principal amount on the Structural Debt Facility on or before November 30, 2024.
+We expect to repay the remaining principal amount outstanding under the Structural Debt Facility during the fourth quarter of 2024.